Keep your little ones comfortable and relaxed during hot summer days or when dealing with fever with these DIY Cooling Neck Wraps.

 With just a few readily available materials and a pinch of creativity, you’ll be able to make a practical accessory that will keep your little adventurers cool, calm, and content.

 Gwen gets hot super easily living here in Houston.
 And we knew a trip to Scottsdale mid-summer would really do her in if she didn’t have something cooling her down.

 Don’t even get us started about the car seat situation when she’s hot.
 The screaming is NEXT LEVEL impressive.
 (We bought the Noggle for that).

 These cute cool neck wraps solve the problem of beating the heat even if we only stay in the shade, but baby sunglasses help too.

-While this would typically be just as simple as buying premade neckerchiefs online for most people, it’s a well-known no-no for babies to have this around their neck that tie because of choking and breathing hazards.
-SO, I added snaps to pre-made cooling scarves…
+While this would typically be just as simple as buying pre-made neckerchiefs online for most people, it’s a well-known no-no for babies to have this around their neck that tie because of choking and breathing hazards.

 And needless to say, trying to wrangle all of these cuties for a photo was QUITE the feat!
 Such good memories, haha!
 I’ll be sharing more from our Scottsdale Andaz trip soon!